mrTooT/klm-assignment/README.md

 # KLM Assignment

 This is my KLM assignment, I had a lot of fun creating this repository.

-It was my first time using GraphQL so I learned a lot My assumption is that KLM uses a (self maintained) design library.
+It was my first time using GraphQL so I learned a lot

+My assumption is that KLM uses a (self maintained) design library.
 Therefor I included the CSS Library Bulma to mimic that.

 I would love to explain my design choices further in detail.

-Please login with flightnumber = 'PZIGZ3'
+Please login with flightnumber = `PZIGZ3`

+Please note that because of time constraints, I put not that much effort into the Flight Details page.
+I only used Bulma elements to quickly display the data

 ## Installation